mg-04/mg-04.github.io/_articles/vlsi/overall.md

 {: .notice--warning}

 ## M4 Data Wires
+> Your data wires should all fit within/above the data blocks.
+They should **not** significantly occupy any outside space.
+{: .notice--warning}

 Long-distance data routing at M2 is unrealistic.
 These should typically go to M4.

 At M4, we have a much cleaner and spacious grid.
 We were even able to add an extra pair of power straps.